LA3D/ammo/docs/design-notes.md

 ssn:Property owl:equivalentClass sio:000005 #SIO quality
 sosa:ObservableProperty rdfs:subClassOf sio:000005 #SIO quality
 ```

+RDA I-Adopt has released a set of [guidelines](https://doi.org/10.15497/RDA00071) and [Ontology](https://i-adopt.github.io/index.html) to help clarify the relationship between and Observable Property and a variable of interest.
+[Alignments to SOSA are also available](https://github.com/i-adopt).

+Additionally, [SOSA-SHACL: Shapes Constraint for the Sensor, Observation, Sample, and Actuator Ontology](https://dl.acm.org/doi/fullHtml/10.1145/3502223.3502235) paper has a section on SHACL constraints for the results documents.
+It is contained in a github repository [KWG-SHACL](https://github.com/KnowWhereGraph/KWG-SHACL) and [example test graphs](https://github.com/KnowWhereGraph/KWG-SHACL/tree/main/test/example-graphs).

 [Spatial Data on the Web Issue](https://github.com/w3c/sdw/issues/1267) "modeling units on properties instead of results"